COISPA/Missing-data-matrix_DTO-BioFlow/README.md

 -	**in case of 1000000**_ this section was developed ad-hoc for the purposes of deliverable D2.8.
 Follow the instructions within that section to set the code correctly.

 The resulting missing data assessment was summarized with percentages in the form of a skills matrix where data coverages and resolutions are intended as skills, while the matrix format is the framework for the combination of these data features.
+An excel template is provided.

+## DTO-BioFlow applications D2.8
-More information about the workflow and elements to assess the status of missing data as well as examples of Skills_Matrix applications could be found within the Deliverable 2.8 of [DTO-BioFlow project](http//)
+Examples of Missing data Matrix applications could be found within the folder [D2.8]() related to the Deliverable 2.8 of DTO-BioFlow project.

+Furthermore, within [Clip_ICES_ecoregions_Estensione_Med]() the shape files related to the spatial domain selected are stored.